joker1007/slides/rubykaigi2019/slides.md

 counter.call # => 2
 ```

-Proc keep enviornment of the scope where it is created.
+Proc keep the enviornment of the scope where it is created.

 ---